wispborne/persean-chronicles/README.md

 Avanitia for proof-reading and providing an incredible amount of feedback.

-Selkie for Telos sprites (creator of many boats).
+Selkie for Telos ship sprites and so many ideas.

-Nia for Telos effects and sprites (master of effects).
+Nia for Telos vfx, weapon sprites, and polish.

 SleepyFish for Telos sprites (transparency consultant).